 Well, that didn’t work out as planned either.
 Finbardin saw through Harnor’s thin-veiled act of rebellion and was furious.
 He named Norath the Seeress, the just awakened daughter of Deridean, to mete out an appropriate punishment and she came up with a creative solution.
 Harnor had thought to circumvent the Pool of Life and have his dragon gods populate the world with wyrmkind, but Norath ruined his plan by proclaiming that Sangrar would not know dragons until Dracorys, the male dragon god, gave birth to a child.
 The Seeress’s Doom had far reaching consequences.
 Had it not been for her pronouncement, Sangrithar might never have been.
 There are many twists and turns between her Doom and the rise of Gloryngael, too many to go into here.
 If you’re interested in how they’re connected, read the Tale of the Vanara.
 It’s a biblical tale, told by Ankerrafang, a silver dragon native to Tyrnavalle.

 Now fast forward to the Pool of Life.
 Once again, Harnor took matters into his own hands.
-If the Councilor wouldn’t let dragons into the club, then once again, he’d supply his own answer.
-He cooked up the Harnae in the Pool and sent them to Jahar to be with the other Firstborn.
+If the Councilor wouldn’t let dragons into the club, then he’d supply his own answer.
 And, while he was at it, he decided that three was better than one (three was always the most potent number).
+He cooked up the three Harnae in the Pool and sent them to Jahar to be with the other Firstborn.
 For a long time, Harnor claimed that his decision to make three Harnae was pure coincidence, but before the end the truth did come out.
-When the Primals had shared the Prophecies with the Craeylu, each had taken away something different.
+When the Primals shared the Prophecies with the Craeylu, each took away something different.
 Harnor had seen the three Erlikarrin and made the Harnae in part to balance them.
 Yes, it was the Necessity at work, but Harnor didn’t know that.
 He thought he did it all by his lonesome.

 Raven-haired Atar, blonde Nim and bald Harrah floated down to Jahar, to join the other Firstborn who were taking their first steps and listening to earthsong.
 Deprived of Aerdran’s blessing, the Harnae couldn’t hear a darn thing and wondered what all the fuss was about.
 Somewhat miffed, the Triad gathered up energy from the Spires until their auras lit up the vale, drawing many oohs and ahs.
 The other Firstborn tried, but only Nammoran could come close to matching their lumens.